martinlindhe/efyran/README.md

 /hailall                    - have all peers hail/talk to nearby NPC /cohgroup                   - let current mage summon their group with Call of the Hero

-/buffon                     - auto buffs
-/buffoff
+/buffon, /buffoff           - toggle auto buffing /medon, /medoff             - toggle auto med
 /buffit						- buff target
 /dropbuff <name>            - drop buff from all peers in zone, partial buff name match. "all" to drop all buffs /dropinvis                  - drop invisibility on all peers in zone